forrestjgq/lsp/thread/pwpt/pthread3.md

 Most threaded programs need to share some data between threads.
 There may be trouble if two threads try to access shared data at the same time, because one thread may be in the midst of modifying some data invariant while another acts on the data as if it were consistent.
 This section is all about protecting the program from that sort of trouble.

-The most common and general way to synchronize between threads is to ensure that all memory accesses to the same (or related) data are "mutually exclusive."
+The most common and general way to synchronize between threads is to ensure that all memory accesses to the same (or related) data are "mutually exclusive".
 That means that only one thread is allowed to write at a time-others must wait for their turn.
-Pthreads provides mutual exclusion using a special form of Edsger Dijkstra's semaphore [Dijkstra, 1968a], called a mutex.
-The word mutex is a clever combination of "mut" from the word "mutual" and "ex" from the word "exclusion."
+Pthreads provides mutual exclusion using a special form of Edsger Dijkstra's semaphore [*Dijkstra, 1968a*], called a *mutex*.
+The word *mutex* is a clever combination of "mut" from the word "mutual" and "ex" from the word "exclusion."

 Experience has shown that it is easier to use mutexes correctly than it is to use other synchronization models such as a more general semaphore.
 It is also easy to build any synchronization models using mutexes in combination with condition variables (we'll meet them at the next corner, in Section 3.3).
 Mutexes are simple, flexible, and can be implemented efficiently.